GTRONICK/QNote/README.md

 Go to the Settings menu and click on System Theme, to revert to the default theme.

 **13. Set the default reload delay:**
 You can adjust the reload delay, to make the file reload faster, or slower.
 Just go to the Settings menu, and click on Auto Reload Delay.
-Then, specify the desired Delay, and press ok.
-The minimun value is 100 ms.
+Then, specify the desired Delay, and press OK.
+The minimum value is 100 ms.

 **14. Adjust the text Font:**
 Go to the Settings menu, and click on Font.
 The font dialog will appear, and the new font can now be selected.
 This will remain until you change it again.